 Whether you’re making a trip to Isle Royale or doing a grand tour of the Keweenaw, your first stop will be Houghton.
 This town has the only connecting bridge to the smaller peninsula and is your last “city” before you head farther north.

 Constructed in 1887, The Vault sits in the historic remains of a copper boom bank.
-This boutique hotel highlights the fortunes made from local copper mining and Great Lakes shipping with an updated modern aesthetic.
+This boutique hotel highlights fortunes made from local copper mining and Great Lakes shipping with an updated modern aesthetic.

 Food & Drink